 Lower School students (grades 9-10) may earn off campus privileges during lunchtime only if their families give permission for them to do so.
-Ninth grade students are required to attend lunch in the Greek Orthodox Church or to remain in the vicinity of the Clinton House for the first semester.
-Ninth and tenth grade students who would like to earn the privilege of going off campus for lunch must meet two criteria: earning all passing grades the previous quarter, and parental permission via a signed written consent form submitted to the Dean of Students.
+Ninth grade students are required to attend lunch in the Greek Orthodox Church or to remain in the vicinity of the Clinton House.
+Tenth grade students who would like to earn the privilege of going off campus for lunch must meet two criteria: earning all passing grades the previous quarter, and parental permission via a signed written consent form submitted to the Dean of Students.
 Privileges will be revoked if grades fall below passing, and parents may withdraw their permission at any time by contacting the Dean of Student Life.